-It was agreed that the bidding box regulations (EBU Blue Book, section 3Z.C.3) would say that an action may be deemed by the TD to be a pass (e.g. general 'waft' of the hand, tapping cards already there, picking up the cards).
+The bidding box regulations (EBU Blue Book 3M3) say that an action may be deemed by the TD to be a pass (e.g. general 'waft' of the hand, tapping cards already there, picking up the cards).

-W N Е S
+W N E S

 1NT 3♦ double pass

-? ( starts to pick up the bidding card ing cards)
+5 ( at this point West starts to pick up the bidding cards

-When the auction came back to the West, she thought that the double was actually a pass card and that she was therefore in the pass out seat, and she started to pick up the bidding cards, without contributing a pass card to the auction.
-The player then realised that she was not in the pass-out seat and wanted to make a call.
-The TD would rule that picking up the bidding cards constitutes a pass and that pass can not be changed.
+When the auction came back to the West, West thought that the double was actually a pass card and that they were therefore in the pass-out seat, and started to pick up the bidding cards, without contributing a pass card to the auction.
+The player then realised that they were not in the pass-out seat and wanted to make a call.
+The TD would rule that picking up the bidding cards constitutes a pass and that pass cannot be changed.